eobermuhlner/big-math/docs/releases/next_release_note.md

 ## OSGi support

-The big-math Jar file is OSGi compatible.
+The big-math Jar file is now OSGi compatible.

 The `MANIFEST.MF` contains all the necessary headers and exports the public packages
-- ``ch.obermuhlner.math.big`
+- `ch.obermuhlner.math.big`
-- ``ch.obermuhlner.math.big.stream`
+- `ch.obermuhlner.math.big.stream`

 # Bugfixes